minhtran241/minhtran.com/data/contact/about-this-website.md

 To display my GitHub contributions graph, I utilized [Chart.js](https://www.chartjs.org/) to dynamically generate the graph based on my GitHub contributions data.
 The data is fetched from the GitHub API and then processed to generate the graph.

+### Personal Dashboard

+I created a personal dashboard to display my GitHub contributions, coding activity, and other relevant information.
+This dashboard is designed to provide a comprehensive overview of my coding activity and contributions.
+The [framer-motion](https://www.framer.com/motion/) library is used to create smooth animations and transitions for a more engaging user experience.

+#### WakaTime Integration

+To showcase my coding activity, I integrated the [WakaTime API](https://wakatime.com/developers) to dynamically fetch and display my coding activity by using [swr](https://swr.vercel.app/).
+This ensures that my coding activity is always up-to-date and accurately reflected on my website.

+#### GitHub Contributions Calendar

+I mimicked the GitHub contributions calendar to display my daily coding activity.
+The data is fetched from the GitHub API and then processed to generate the dynamic and interactive calendar.

 ### Streamlined Infrastructure

 Ditching the complexities of CMS, API, and databases, this iteration of the website focuses on efficiency and simplicity.
 Content is statically generated at build time, minimizing overheads.
 Previously, I utilized [ElysiaJS](https://elysiajs.com/) and [PostgreSQL](https://www.postgresql.org/), but transitioned to a static site to streamline operations and costs.
 Hosting is graciously provided by [Vercel](https://vercel.com/), ensuring seamless deployment.
 Rest assured, the source code remains securely private.